 This African penguin colony had about 35 individuals altogether.
 After a long day of fishing, it was time for them to come back to their nests to rest and feed the chicks.
 Their partners are already waiting for them in the nests to take over parenthood.
 Once at the nest, these birds will greet their partner, afterward they feed the chicks, of course.
-The water on the wet sand creates reflections of the big boulders.
-As you can see on the large round boulder to the right, the marking of darker orange indicates where the water levels can rise.

 Penguins don’t only have a layer of blubber to insulate them from the cold.
-They also possess feathers that keep in an insulating layer of warmth next to their skin.
+They also possess feathers that keep an insulating layer of warmth next to their skin.

-The African penguin, Spheniscus demersus, is endangered on the IUCN red list.
+The African penguin, Spheniscus demersus, is endangered on the IUCN Red List.